 Skip to main content

 The Checkout flow lets your customers redeem Points during your checkout for a direct discount on the order, and earn Points on whatever portion they pay in cash.
 It is the full Points experience — the right choice when you want customers to feel they can spend the balance they’ve built up across the network.
-If you only need to award points on completed purchases, see the simpler Earn-only flow.
+If you only need to award points after events on your side (purchase, store rating, product rating) without redirecting the customer, see Earning methods instead.

 High-level picture